Architecture, M&E, from initial concept, outline planning, full planning, building regulations, to full construction detail package

 Initially we applied for outline planning, for a pair of semi-detached houses, to get the principle of the development approved by the Council under reserved matters.

 The concept was then translated into a set of planning (RIBA 3) drawings*, taking into account local authority requirements and standards as well as our client’s ideals in terms of materials, spaces, value and brand.
 We then submitted an application to clear reserved matters and obtain planning approval.

-*At this point, we are designing with construction and building regulations in mind, to ensure the final planning approval is buildable.
+We designed with construction and building regulations in mind, to ensure the final planning approval was buildable.

 We then produced a detailed construction package, developing the drawings, details and information to add additional specifications.
 We worked alongside the quantity surveyor, assisting with the tender process and selection of appropriate contractor.